 The top software testing tools you should be using

-A bug tracking system or defect management system is a software application that keeps track of tasks, bugs and any other type of “tickets” in software development projects.
-It may be regarded as a type of issue tracking system.
+An issue tracking tool (also known as a bug tracking system or a defect management system) is a software application that keeps track of tasks, bugs and any other type of “tickets” in software development projects.

-When “shopping” for a bug tracker tool it is important to regards some crucial features:
+When “shopping” for a bug tracker tool it is important to regard some crucial features:

-- Bug definition fields – the bug tracker tool should have fields (or even the ability to create custom fields) that provide information about the bug: status, environment, module, version, priority, severity, screenshots etc.
+- Bug Definition Fields – Bug tracker should have fields that provide information about the bug: status, environment, module, version, priority, severity, screenshots, etc.

-- “Assign to” – So you can inform and see who has been assigned which issues to handle.
+- “Assign To” – So you can inform and see who has been assigned with which issues or tasks.

-- Storage and retrieval – Beyond being able to view history and logs of bugs handled (or not), each bug should be assigned a unique ID, to enable search and retrieves for bug management purposes.
+- Storage and retrieval – Beyond the ability to view history and logs of bugs handled (or not), each bug should be assigned a unique ID, in order to enable search for individual issues or tasks.

-- Intuitive Worflow – This is important for any testing tool really because you want your team to quickly learn how to use it, and keep using it because they are pleased.
+- Intuitive Worflow - This is important for any testing tool, because you want your team to quickly learn how to use it, and keep using it because they are pleased.
 Otherwise, you will just find yourself back here looking for a bug tracker again.